Interface: ILeakFilter

 preprocessings.

-- snapshot:
+- Parameters:

 | the final heap snapshot taken after all browser interactions are done.
-Check out IHeapSnapshot for more APIs that queries the heap snapshot. - leakedNodeIds:
+Check out IHeapSnapshot for more APIs that queries the heap snapshot.leakedNodeIds

 | the set of ids of all JS heap objects allocated by theaction